-I am all about enjoying my meatballs on a nice Philly-style roll while my husband just wants them straight up on a plate.
+I am all for enjoying my meatballs on a nice Philly-style roll while my husband just wants them straight up on a plate.
 Opposites attract…right?

-Last week I made the Turkey Meatballs you see above.
+Last week I made these Turkey Meatballs in a Savory Broth, looking for something a little different.
+These were a hit with my whole family.
 Nothing like trying to take a few pictures of food you want to eat while you are salivating at the very thought.
 Skipping lunch doesn’t help either.

 Can you see the steam?
 These babies were steaming hot – just the way I like them!